patrikx3/redis-ui/README.md

 It creates a package that allows you to compose `p3x-redis-ui-server` and `p3x-redis-ui-material` into one.

-**This is just, the development has been since September of 2018 only, please hang, to mature it.**
+**This is just, the development has been since September of 2018 only, please, hang on to mature it.**

 By default, only English is created, but given all strings are from a `JS` file, it is very quick to spawn another language eg. German, France, Spanish etc ...